distributedlife/distributedlife.com/data/food/ramen.md

 # I will make you ramen

 I have never fully understood the romanticism of ramen.
 I know I talk up ramen during the start of this piece and will continue to do so, but that's about setting the tone.
-I get that it's delicous.
+I get that it's delicious.
 I also know that the Japanese, in 2010, voted instant ramen noodles their greatest invention.
 A friend of mine shared his love for ramen.

 > “Make ramen from scratch at home?
 I’ll marry you I swear.”